numba/numba/docs/source/extending/overloading-guide.rst

         mymodule.set_to_x(a, x)
         # more algorithm code

-However, both of make use of this function in slightly different contexts.
-You usually work with integer arrays and your colleague works with floats.
-Because of duck typing the code works equally well for both types.
+However, you both make use of this function in slightly different contexts.
+You usually work with integer arrays and your colleague works with floats and because of duck typing the code works equally well for both types.

-Profiling reveals that this function is used very often in your ``@jit`` decorated functions, for example in ``myalgorithm`` and  you choose to use to ``@overload`` to accelerate your algorithm.
+Profiling reveals that this function is used very often in your ``@jit`` decorated functions, for example in ``myalgorithm``, and  you choose to use to ``@overload`` to accelerate your algorithm.
 You consult the documentation and discover the following annotated template that outlines how the specific parts ought to looks like when using ``@overload``.
 This gives you an idea as